- Safety: Mark the scene and take personal protective measures.

 As long as you make the call to the right address, with clear information, and on time, you have done your part.
 Although you cannot control the time, factors like address clarity and scene safety are in your hands and can speed up the intervention.

-Should I intervene without knowing basic life support (CPR)?
+Should I intervene without knowing basic life support (Cardiopulmonary Resuscitation, CPR)?

 The American Heart Association reports that "more than 417,000 cardiac arrest deaths occur each year in the U.S." and notes that "cardiac arrest may be treated if CPR is performed and a defibrillator shocks the heart and restores a normal heart rhythm within a few minutes" [5].
 If the person is unresponsive and not breathing, hands-only chest compressions in the centre of the chest at 100–120/min can save a life — the 112 operator will guide you step by step.
-The CDC confirms that "the more time that passes without treatment to restore blood flow, the greater the damage to the heart muscle" [7], so untrained intervention is far better than waiting passively.
+The Centers for Disease Control and Prevention (CDC) confirms that "the more time that passes without treatment to restore blood flow, the greater the damage to the heart muscle" [7], so untrained intervention is far better than waiting passively.

 Information: If you called Nova Ambulans and have a private hospital preference, our team will check the hospital capacity status and direct you to the most suitable private hospital or the nearest public hospital.